simeon-petrov-5/state-management-blub-meet/Readme.md

 These meetings are aimed at more junior developers and people who desire to develop themselves more and discuss different, mainly front-end, subjects.
 Keep in mind that these slides are based on my current/specific/limited/updated knowledge at the time and probably you can disagree with some of them - feel free to let me know and discuss them.

+# Preview
+The slides are deployed and accessible on [netlify](https://state-management-blubito-meeting.netlify.app/)
 ## How to use the slides
 The slides here are using Markdown - decided to play around with this idea instead of using the same old hated PowerPoint layout.